andreasnicolaou/js-natural-sort/README.md

 const arrObj2 = [{ id: 10 }, { id: 2 }, { id: 1 }].sort(naturalSort({ key: 'id', order: 'desc' }));
 console.log(arrObj2); // [{ id: 10 }, { id: 2 }, { id: 1 }]
 ```

+## TypeScript

+Type definitions are included.
+You can use this package with full TypeScript support out of the box.

 ## Parameters